Masters Degrees at Clemson

 Milton Friedman once described the “Chicago School” of economics as rejecting both theory without evidence and evidence without theory.
 This is equally true of economics at Clemson.
-The goal of our graduate program is to help students become adept at using economic theory in order to formulate and test hypotheses about any aspect of social interaction.
+The goal of our Masters degree programs is to help students become adept at using economic theory in order to formulate and test hypotheses about any aspect of social interaction.
 The wide range of topics investigated by Clemson students testifies to our success in reaching this goal.
 In recent theses and dissertations, our students have studied the political determinants of the geographical distribution of Canadian federal government spending, the pattern of state spending on African-Americans’ education in South Carolina in the first half of the twentieth century, the relation between education and economic growth in the states of the U.S., the proper pricing of stock options, and the extent to which tort reform has affected health care services.

-The MA in Economics
+The Master of Arts in Economics

 Many students come to Clemson for the purpose of obtaining a terminal master’s degree.
 We consider our master’s program an integral part of our overall graduate program and believe that we offer excellent professional preparation for analysis or management positions in business or government.
 Job placement for Clemson’s MA graduates ranks with the top MBA programs in the region.
 The program is also an excellent first step toward advanced graduate work in economics or law at other universities.
 As in the case of the PhD program, the MA curriculum stresses the development of students’ analytical skills, in particular their ability to identify key questions and to use theoretical and empirical tools to answer them.